Filing a Complaint

 - For more information on Informal options for resolving unlawful harassment, please see Caltech’s Unlawful Harassment Policy.

-- For more information on Informal options for sexual misconduct concerns, please see Caltech’s Sexual and Gender-Based Discrimination and Harassment and Sexual Misconduct Policy.
+- For more information on Informal options for sexual misconduct concerns, please see Caltech’s Gender-Based Misconduct Policy.

 A formal complaint is a request that Caltech take action.